Discrete degree of symmetry of manifolds: Introduction

 Topological rigidity of tori is the statement that if $X$ is a closed connected manifold then any homotopy equivalence $X\to T^n$ is homotopic to a homeomorphism.
 If $n\leq 2$ this is a consequence of the classification of compact connected manifolds of dimensions at most $2$.
 It was proved for $n\geq 5$ by Hsiang and Wall \cite{HW}, for $n=4$ by Freedman \cite[\S 11.5]{FQ} (see also \cite{BKKPR}), and in dimension $n=3$ it is a consequence of Thurston's geometrisation conjecture proved by Perelman (see \cite{BBMBP,MorganTian} for proofs of the geometrisation conjecture, and \cite[\S 5]{KL} for the proof that geometrisation implies topological rigidity of $T^3$).
 Topological rigidity of tori is a particular case of Borel's conjecture (see e.g. \cite[\S 3]{L} for a survey, \cite{Farrell, FJ} for the case of Riemannian manifolds with nonpositive curvature, and also the recent textbook \cite{CW}).

-In our main theorem, assuming a priori that $X$ supports effective actions of $(\ZZ/r)^n$ for arbitrarily large integers $r$, we replace {\it homotopy equivalence} by the weaker requirement that the map has {\it nonzero degree} and that {\it $\pi_1(X)$ is virtually solvable}.
-Without the assumption on $\pi_1(X)$ we prove that $X$ is cohomologically indistinguishable from $T^n$.

-\begin{theorem} Let $X$ be a closed, connected and oriented $n$-dimensional topological manifold supporting an effective action of $(\ZZ/r)^n$ for arbitrarily large integers $r$.
-Suppose that there exists a map $\phi:X\to T^n$ of nonzero degree.
-We have: \begin{enumerate} \item There is an isomorphism of rings $H^*(X;\ZZ)\simeq H^*(T^n;\ZZ)$. \item If $\pi_1(X)$ is virtually solvable then $X$ is homeomorphic to $T^n$. \end{enumerate} \end{theorem}

-The following result complements the previous theorem in the smooth category.
+The following result complements Corollary \ref{cor:homeomorphic-torus} in the smooth category.

 \begin{theorem} Let $n\neq 4$ be a natural number.
 Let $X$ be a smooth manifold homeomorphic to $T^n$.
-We have: \begin{enumerate} \item $X$ supports effective smooth actions of $(\ZZ/r)^n$ for arbitrarily large values of $r$. \item There exists a number $\delta(n)$ (depending on $n$ but not on $X$) such that if $X$ supports an effective smooth action of $(\ZZ/m\delta(n))^n$ for some nonzero integer $m$ then $X$ is diffeomorphic to $T^n$. \end{enumerate} \end{theorem}
+Then: \begin{enumerate} \item $X$ supports effective smooth actions of $(\ZZ/r)^n$ for arbitrarily large values of $r$; \item there exists a number $\delta(n)$ (depending on $n$ but not on $X$) such that if $X$ supports an effective smooth action of $(\ZZ/m\delta(n))^n$ for some nonzero integer $m$ then $X$ is diffeomorphic to $T^n$. \end{enumerate} \end{theorem}

-Statement (2) of the previous theorem is related to many other existing results in the literature showing that homeomorphic but not diffeomorphic manifolds need not support smooth effective actions of the same finite or compact groups (see \cite{HH} and the references therein for systematic results on the case of the spheres; see also \cite{BT} for a recent paper studying analogous questions).
+Statement (2) above is related to many results in the literature showing that homeomorphic but not diffeomorphic manifolds need not support smooth effective actions of the same finite or compact groups (see e.g. \cite{HH} and the references therein for systematic results on the case of the spheres and \cite{BT,BKKT} for analogous questions on tori).